ShowShark Server Features

 • Single code path for seek, resume, reconnection, and initial playback

-• Software pacing: audio and video streams paced to wall clock via PTS
+• Real-time pacing: audio and video streams delivered at playback speed

-• Startup transport boost: 5-second initial burst for fast client buffer fill
+• Startup burst: initial 5-second burst for fast client buffer fill, with automatic exit on queue pressure to prevent overloading

-• Startup keyframe gating: video waits for first keyframe before emitting; audio gated until video anchor established
+• Startup keyframe gating: video waits for first keyframe before streaming begins; audio held until video anchor is established

-• Adaptive startup buffer sizing computed from actual source framerate and audio packet cadence
+• Adaptive startup buffer sizing based on actual source framerate and audio cadence

 Adaptive Bitrate (ABR) Streaming

-• Conservative 2 Mbps starting bitrate; fast connections ramp to ~10 Mbps in ~48 seconds
+• Conservative 2 Mbps starting bitrate that works on any connection; fast connections ramp to ~10 Mbps in about 48 seconds

 Automatic Codec Selection

-• Server validates encoder availability via GStreamer element factory before accepting client codec preference
+• Server validates encoder availability before accepting client codec preference

 Demo Mode